dndworld/dndworld.github.io/advanced-play/guilds.md

 ## Guild Registry

 ### Guild Member
-The player that is joining a guild must log the following form.
-If the player is leaving, the the guild can log the form instead.
+The player (or guild) must log this form, with the guild's permission if joining.
+If the player is leaving, the guild can log the form instead.
 A pending application can be cancelled by `~~crossing out~~` (registration fee, if applicable, is not refunded).

-**On the approval date**, react to the Guild Member Form message with 🔑 `:key:` to beam it to a task list for staff, and the role will be given or taken away manually by a staff member.
+**On the approval date**, seven days after sumbission date, to update your guild roles, react to the form with 🔑 `:key:` to notify a staff member.
+You do not have to be the original sender to react.
-- Please note, in order to lighten the load on our staff members, keeping track of the seven days is left as the guild members' responsibility.
-For this reason, the role is likely to not be granted or removed if the message gets beamed before the approval date.
-You do not have to be the sender of the original message to react with 🔑 `:key:`.
+- Please note, in order to lighten the load on our staff members, the timekeeping is left to guild members, so roles may not be updated if beamed before the approval date.

 ```md
 Guild Member Form